linlinzhao/linlinzhao.github.io/_posts/2019-08-20-what-is-modeling.md

 **Essentially, modeling is to abstract the essentials from "real world" objects or phenomena to build their representations.
 Models enable us to investigate ideas for generating scientific hypotheses.**
 The models in form of chemical reaction or mathematical equations have captured the key steps in enzymatic catalysis, without considering other non-essential facts such as how the enzymes have been produced, what proteins are present and so on.
-More specifically, the model of systems of equations is a mathematical model which uses mathematics to describe the system of digesting proteins in the stomach, which involves proteins as the system input and peptides as the output.
+More specifically, the model in the form of equations is a mathematical model which uses mathematics to describe the system of digesting proteins in the stomach, which involves proteins as the system input and peptides as the output.
 It worths noting that models can also be diagrammatic or verbal, that is, the protein digestion process can be drawn as diagrams or be described in words.

 In order to obtain the production rate $d[P]/dt$ in the equations, further mathematical analyses require assumptions related to the system details.